Aetna Health Insurance Review

 When it comes to choosing an insurance company, it’s a good idea to make sure your insurer is financially stable.
 Checking the insurer’s financial ratings by third-party companies can offer peace of mind.

 A.M.
-Best granted Aetna the Financial Strength Rating of an “A,” which is the equivalent to Excellent, in December 2020.33 Aetna also received an impressive score of “A” from FitchRatings.34
+Best awarded Aetna the Financial Strength Rating of an “A,” which is equivalent to Excellent, in August 2024.33 Aetna also received an impressive score of “A-” from FitchRatings.34

 When it comes to customer satisfaction with Aetna, there may be some room for improvement.
 The National Association of Insurance Commissioners tracks complaints about insurance companies, and Aetna has a complaint index that is more than three times higher than expected in the market.35 The most common complaint was for the denial of a claim, followed by delays in the handling of the claims process.36